Aditi Mittal: Career

-Mittal was featured on BBC World and BBC America among "India’s trailblazers", and appeared on BBC Asia with RJ Nihal.
-Her material has been described as "acerbic and cutting edge".
-Her jokes cover everything from Osama bin Laden to sanitary napkins, toddlers to Miss India winners.
-She says, "My brand of humor is personal.
-It’s observational."
-She developed the character of Dr. (Mrs.) Lutchuke because she did not like the way sex was portrayed by the media.
-Mittal has spoken at India's 1st Sex Exposition by India Today, WIFT India (Women in Film and Television), Indian School of business, Hyderabad and comedy festivals across the country.
+Mittal has spoken at India's 1st Sex Exposition by India Today, WIFT India (Women in Film and Television), and at the Indian School of Business, Hyderabad.

-She speaks fluent English and Hindi and has comprehension in French and Spanish.

-Mittal believes that humor is the best fix for gravitas.
-A fan of Tina Fey and Kristen Wiig, she stepped into the stand-up comedy scene after quitting her job in New York and moving to India.
-Allured by the burgeoning interest in it, she trained herself, subsequently moving on to live performances.

-In the end of 2013 and in October 2014, she was included in the BBC's 100 women.
-In December 2014, Mittal featured as a part of the Roast panel on the AIB (All India Bakchod) Knockout.
+In the end of 2013 and in October 2014, she was included in the BBC's 100 Women.
+In December 2014, Mittal featured as a part of the panel on the AIB Knockout.
 In February, she appeared as a guest on BBC Radio 4's The Now Show.

 Mittal's YouTube series Bad Girls showcases women activists.
 The first episode, released in February 2017, focused on Nidhi Goyal.

-Mittal appeared in James May's Our Man in India in 2024.
+In the same year, she performed her solo show "Things They Wouldn't Let Me Say" in July 2017 at the Canvas Laugh Factory, Mumbai.
+The show, which premiered as a Netflix special, features an appearance by her character, "Dr. Mrs. Lutchuke", who is a sex therapist.

 In 2018, she was accused of sexual harassment by comedian Kaneez Surka who stated that Mittal had forcefully kissed her on the mouth.
 Mittal denied the accusation, leading to Surka publicly posting what had happened on Twitter.
-In October 2018, Mittal "said she gave the improv artiste, who was hosting an open mic, a peck on the lips 'as a joke as a part of the act'. and "apologised later to Surka when she realised the discomfort she had caused."
+In October 2018, Mittal said that "she gave the improv artiste, who was hosting an open mic, a peck on the lips as a joke, as a part of the act" and apologised later to Surka when she realised "the discomfort she had caused".

+Mittal appeared in James May's Our Man in India in 2024.
+She starred in the film Daadi Ki Shaadi in 2026.

+Views

+Mittal believes that humor is the best fix for gravitas.
+A fan of Tina Fey and Kristen Wiig, she stepped into the stand-up comedy scene after quitting her job in New York and moving to India.
+Allured by the burgeoning interest in it, she trained herself, subsequently moving on to live performances.
+Mittal was featured on BBC World and BBC America among "India's trailblazers", and appeared on BBC Asia with RJ Nihal.
+Her material has been described as "acerbic and cutting edge".
+She has said, "My brand of humor is personal.
+It's observational."
+She developed the character of Dr. (Mrs.) Lutchuke because she "did not like the way sex was portrayed by the media".